Why being on time for school is important

-Tips to avoid being late for school (hyperlinks provide information on sleep, screen time and nutrition):
+Tips to avoid being late (hyperlinks provide information on sleep, screen time and nutrition)

 - Be sure to know your school’s start times and keep updated with their news for any possible changes.